-- · Scaling of memory and directory bandwidth - Centralized directory is bandwidth bottleneck, just like centralized memory. - How can we maintain directory information in a distributed way? - · Scaling of performance characteristics - traffic: # of network transactions each time protocol is invoked - $\circ\,$ latency: # of network transactions in critical path each time - · Scaling of directory storage requirements - Number of presence bits needed grows as the number of processors.

-E.g., 64-byte block size and 1024 processors.
+- Centralized directory is bandwidth bottleneck, just like centralized memory. - How can we maintain directory information in a distributed way? - Scaling of performance characteristics - traffic: # of network transactions each time protocol is invoked - latency: # of network transactions in critical path each time - · Scaling of directory storage requirements - Number of presence bits needed grows as the number of processors. - E.g., 64-byte block size and 1024 processors.
 How many bits in block, vs. # of bits in directory?
+512 data bits vs. 1024 presence bits.